Skip to main content

 Choosing the Right EarthLink Plan in District of Columbia

 Power users in District of Columbia who work from home, game online, or regularly upload large files to cloud services will benefit from EarthLink's higher-tier plans.
 Symmetrical upload speeds, available on fiber connections, are particularly valuable for video conferencing, live streaming, and backing up large amounts of data.
-Before committing to a plan, District of Columbia customers should check exact availability at their address, as EarthLink's fiber and DSL (resold infrastructure) coverage varies between Washington, Georgetown, Capitol Hill, and surrounding communities.
+Before committing to a plan, District of Columbia customers should check exact availability at their address, as EarthLink's fiber.
+DSL (resold infrastructure) coverage varies between Washington, Georgetown, Capitol Hill, and surrounding communities.

 EarthLink Customer Experience in District of Columbia